-This morning we walk through Beadnell Bay to view Britain’s largest mainland colony of Arctic Terns.
-We then go onto Seahouses for a trip to the Farne Islands.
+This morning we walk across Beadnell Bay to view and photograph Britain’s largest mainland colony of Arctic Terns.
+We then go onto Seahouses for a boat trip to the Farne Islands.
 Here you get extremely close views of Puffins, Guillemots, Razorbills, Shags and Eider Ducks.